August 26, 2020

 Week Three, pt.
 2—Bring Images into Focus

 Startling memories/observations/wisdom nuggets are bound to show up as you write wildly into your journal.
 You’ll see them in your mind’s eye!
 Now help your reader see/feel/smell/hear/taste them, too, by sharpening the images.
-In week three, we’ll practice heightening the sensory and solidifying the concrete details to make your poem come alive.
+In week three, we’ll practice heightening the sensory experience and solidifying the concrete details to make your poem come alive.

 Week Four—Swing your Hammer